 The sensitive dependency of the final planet mass on the pebble flux discussed in paper I is recovered here.
 However, a quantitative comparison with Paper I shows some apparent differences.
-For instance, in Paper I a total pebble flux of 200 Earth masses (5/3$\times$nominal) leads to the formation of super-Earth close to the disk's inner edge.
-Here, a pebble flux of 194 Earth masses (Fig. \ref{fig:panels_fluxes_model_3_mm}) leads only to small (typically sub-martian) rocky planetary embryos.
-However, the pebble flux reported in Paper I is the flux within the snowline.
-The flux reported here is beyond the snowline, and should be divided by 2 inside of the snowline due to ice sublimation.
-Moreover, pebble size, pebble flux, pebble scale height and the gas disc model differ form the model presented here.
-Even when the pebble fluxes are truly equivalent the final masses of planets in our simulations and those in Paper I will probably differ.
-In Paper I the disk snowline location is fixed during the entire disk lifetime.
-Thus, because in our simulations the disk snowline moves inside 1 AU -- at late stages -- the pebble sizes around 1-2~AU may get much larger than the fixed pebble size considered in Paper I resulting in different growth modes.
+For instance, in Paper I a total pebble flux of 200 Earth masses (5/3$\times$nominal) leads to the formation of a super-Earth close to the disk's inner edge.
+Here, a pebble flux of 194 Earth masses (Fig. \ref{fig:panels_fluxes_model_3_mm}) leads only to small (typically submartian) rocky planetary embryos.
+However, the pebble flux reported in Paper I is the flux within the snow line.
+The flux reported here is beyond the snow line, and should be divided by two inside of the snow line because of ice sublimation.
+Moreover, pebble size, pebble flux, pebble scale height, and the gas disk model differ from the model presented in Paper I. Even when the pebble fluxes are truly equivalent, the final masses of planets in our simulations and those in Paper I will probably differ.
+In Paper I, the disk snow line location is fixed throughout the entire lifetime of the disk.
+Thus, because in our simulations the disk snow line moves inside 1 AU at late stages, the pebble sizes around 1-2~AU may become much larger than the fixed pebble size considered in Paper I, resulting in different growth modes.
 Moreover, in our simulations, a significant fraction of the pebble flux is filtered by the growing planets in the outer disk.
-Hence, the rocky pebble flux seen by the embryos in the inner disk in the simulation of Fig. \ref{fig:panels_fluxes_model_3_mm} (upper-left panel), for example, corresponds to a sub-nominal flux in Paper I. There is therefore no inconsistency on the final masses of rocky bodies.
+Hence, the rocky pebble flux seen by the embryos in the inner disk in the simulation of Fig. \ref{fig:panels_fluxes_model_3_mm} (upper-left panel), for example, corresponds to a subnominal flux in Paper I. There is therefore no inconsistency on the final masses of rocky bodies.